TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit/README.md

 ### Discussion

 Phew!
-That’ was quite some code.
+That was quite some code.
 By now you should have something working.
 Let’s start to think about what we have done, well, we wanted to implement minimax.
 You were given, to implement, the necessary parts for minimax, namely:

 1. getUtility
 2. getSuccessors